A Sermon on Ephesians 2:20-22Read more

 “How can we have unity without uniformity?”
-In Dr. Martyn Lloyd-Jones’ final sermon on Ephesians 2, this is the question that he seeks to answer.
-His desire is to look at application of Ephesians 2:20-22, namely the work of the Holy Spirit in building the church.
-First, according to Dr. Lloyd-Jones, we must not let others dictate our callings.
+In this sermon on evangelism from Ephesians 2:20–22 , Dr. Martyn Lloyd-Jones seeks to answer this question.
+Titled “Personal Evangelism,” His desire is to look at the application of the passage, namely the work of the Holy Spirit in building the church.
+First, according to Dr. Lloyd-Jones, Christians must not let others dictate their callings.
 As he states, there is a danger to just doing “the thing to do.”
-Each Christian has a responsibility before God to obey him, and him only.
+Each Christian has a responsibility before God to obey Him and Him only.
 Even the thing that seems like a reasonable call for a person may not be their call at all.
 By way of illustration, he uses his own call.
-After leaving his profession as a doctor for ministry, he was pressured by an executive in a missionary organization to become a medical missionary, instead of a pastor.
-Dr. Lloyd-Jones found this to be biblically ignorant action because the calling of God is between God and the person being called.
-Also, Dr. Lloyd-Jones discusses evangelism, and several ways that Christians can be faithful.
+After leaving his profession as a doctor for ministry, he was pressured by an executive in a missionary organization to become a medical missionary instead of a pastor.
+Dr. Lloyd-Jones found this to be a biblically ignorant action because the calling of God is between God and the person being called.
+Dr. Lloyd-Jones also discusses evangelism and several ways that Christians can be faithful.
 First, he notes that evangelism should an overflow of the Holy Spirit’s presence, not an endeavor to simply know all the answers.
 Second, faithfulness can be seen in being a good listener, faithful church attendance, and other such “small” tasks.

 Ephesians 2:20-22, New American Standard Bible (NASB)

 20having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone, 21in whom the whole building, being fitted together, is growing into a holy temple in the Lord, 22in whom you also are being built together into a dwelling of God in the Spirit.